bparanj/crystal/security/linux/system-resource.md

    - **Resource Management**: The kernel manages memory allocation and deallocation, ensuring that processes have the memory they need while maintaining overall system stability.

 3. **Storage Devices**:
-   - **Function**: Long-term storage of data and programs, including hard drives, SSDs, and other storage media.
+   - **Function**: Long-term storage of data and programs,  hard drives, SSDs, and other storage media.
-   - **Resource Management**: The kernel manages file systems and storage space, including reading from and writing to disks.
+   - **Resource Management**: The kernel manages file systems and storage space,  reading from and writing to disks.

 4. **Input/Output (I/O) Devices**:
    - **Function**: Devices such as keyboards, mice, printers, and network interfaces that allow interaction with the system.
-   - **Resource Management**: The kernel handles I/O operations, including device drivers and managing data transfer between devices and the system.
+   - **Resource Management**: The kernel handles I/O operations,  device drivers and managing data transfer between devices and the system.

 5. **Network Resources**:
    - **Function**: Network interfaces and protocols that enable communication with other systems.